VirgilSecurity/virgil-sdk-javascript/docs/guides/virgil-card/validating-card.md

 Set up your project environment before you begin to validate a Virgil Card, with the [getting started](/docs/guides/configuration/client.md) guide.

-In order to validate the signature of the Virgil Card owner, **Virgil Services**, and the Application Server, we need to:
+To validate the signature of the Virgil Card owner, **Virgil Services**, and the Application Server, we need to:

 ```javascript
 var appPublicKey = new Buffer("[YOUR_APP_PUBLIC_KEY_HERE]", "base64");